Optimality of testing procedures for survival data: Generalization to stratified designs

 \subsection{Simulation study of biomarker-stratified designs}

-Similarly as in Section \ref{sec:sims}, we use CheckMate 141 data to simulate many phase II and III trials where 50\% of patients express ($z_i=1$) a marker predictive of treatment effects \citep{Patel2015}.
-From the simulations, we compare different tests for the final analysis of the phase III trial, each accounting for patients' maker values.
-Specifically, we consider four (5\%-level) tests of $H_0'$: i) a test based on a stratified Cox proportional hazards model (a common approach in this setting; \citealp{Mehrotra2012}); ii) the procedure obtained by first performing separate log-rank tests within marker strata and then combining their p-values using Bonferroni's correction (another common approach; \citealp{Freidlin2014}); iii) the test obtained by estimating separate log-normal accelerated failure time (AFT) models \citep[Chapter 2]{Kalbfleisch2002} within marker strata, testing the statistical significance of their regression coefficients, and combining the results using Bonferroni's correction; and, lastly, iv) our maximum-BEP test, tailored to simulated phase II data.
+Similarly as in Section \ref{sec:sims}, we use CheckMate 141 data to simulate phase II and III trials where 50\% of patients express ($z_i=1$) a marker predictive of treatment effects \citep{Patel2015}.
+In the simulations, we compare different tests for the final analysis of the phase III trial, each accounting for patients' maker values.
+Specifically, we consider four (5\%-level) tests of $H_0'$: i) a test based on a stratified Cox proportional hazards model (a common approach in this setting; \citealp{Mehrotra2012}); ii) the procedure obtained by first performing separate log-rank tests within marker strata and then applying the Bonferroni correction (another common approach; \citealp{Freidlin2014}); iii) the test obtained by estimating separate log-normal accelerated failure time (AFT) models \citep[Chapter 2]{Kalbfleisch2002} within marker strata, testing the statistical significance of their regression coefficients, and then applying the Bonferroni correction; and, lastly, iv) our maximum-BEP test, tailored to the simulated phase II data.

-In more detail, we simulate 10,000 phase II ($n_e=180$) and III ($n=361$) trials from CheckMate 141 data for each of 3 scenarios.
-In Scenario 1, the survival distribution in phase II and III trials is the same.
+In detail, we simulate 10,000 phase II ($n_e=180$) and III ($n=361$) trials from CheckMate 141 data for each of 3 scenarios.
+In Scenario 1, the survival distributions in phase II and III trials are the same.
 Here, the survival time of a patient in arm $a=0$ or with marker $z=0$ (respectively, in arm $a=1$ with marker $z=1$) is generated from the SOC (nivolumab) Kaplan-Meier curve in Figure \ref{fig:sub1}.
 Censoring times are generated as in Section \ref{sec:sims}.

 In Scenarios 2 and 3, phase II data are generated as before, but the outcome distribution in phase III is different.
 In Scenario 2, phase III data are generated assuming proportional hazards within levels of $z$.
 Specifically, the survival time of a patient in arm $a=0$ or with marker $z=0$ (respectively, in arm $a=1$ with $z=1$) is simulated from an exponential distribution, fixed at the corresponding estimate from the SOC (respectively, nivolumab) arm of CheckMate 141.
 Scenario 3 is similar, but we do not assume proportional hazards in the strata of $z$.
 Rather, phase III data are generated as in Scenario 2, but using stratum-specific log-normal distributions \citep{Kalbfleisch2002}.